 A female recreational runner presented with long term anterior knee pain.
 Over the years she has dealt with the pain and altered her running style accordingly.
 With no symptoms at rest, the subjective and objective assessment was suggesting patella femoral joint syndrome as prolonged sitting and walking downstairs aggravates the symptoms.

 Objective assessment showed overactive hamstrings on leg extension and, poor firing patterns as well as weak glute medius and minimus.
 The patient experienced altered mechanics while running to the extent that the medial aspect of the foot brushed the contralateral side of the swing through phase of gait.
 My assessment of the knee and hip was thorough, although the ankle assessment was only using active movements.
 No abnormalities were detected.

-On the treadmill after the warm up, it was evident that I was looking for alterations of mechanics at the hip and knee.
+On the treadmill after the warm up, the running gait analysis identified alterations of mechanics at the hip and knee.
 Weak gluteus medius and minimus was my rationale for the incorrect gait, but this was only half the cause.
-The gait analysis helped me elicit the problem was also due to tibialis anterior weakness at the ankle, causing the ‘chewing gum’ gait.
+The running gait analysis helped identify the problem was also due to tibialis anterior weakness at the ankle, causing the ‘chewing gum’ gait.

-This use of functional equipment and technique is very important in thoroughly assessing athletes and the cause of injury or overload.
+This use of functional equipment including running gait analysis and technique is very important to thoroughly assessing athletes and the cause of injury.